 • Dark chocolate has been shown to increase brain characteristics of attention and focus.

-• Leafy greens, asparagus, olives, and whole grains are also full of vitamin E, which is likely to help prevent cognitive decline, especially in elder individuals.
+• Leafy greens, asparagus, olives, and whole grains are also full of vitamin E, which is likely to help prevent cognitive decline, especially in older individuals.

-By incorporating these brain superfoods into your dietary regimen, you may be able to build brainpower in ways that other strategies may not.
+By incorporating these brain superfoods into your dietary regimen, you may be able to build brainpower in ways that you can’t from other strategies alone.